Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 We define workflows as high level processes that requires several components to achieve a certain goal.
 Manny workflows start at a GUI component triggered by the End User and spans through several Plug-ins on the same device, and in some cases jumping into other devices.
 Other workflows may start at some Plug-ins, triggered by events happening within the same device.

-From a workflow point of view, each Plug-ins executes a certain task and is fully responsible for doing it's job.
+From a workflow point of view, each Plug-in executes a certain task and is fully responsible for doing its job.
 Workflows are a chain of tasks that may split in several paths and may span through more than one device.

 In some cases workflows interconnect with each other, forming a _workflow chain_ that usually spans more than one _Platform_.